techunderfive/techunderfive/_posts/category/blockchain/2025-07-24-How-Bitcoin-Mining-Works-Proof-of-Work.md

 ---

-## Why the “Puzzle”? – Proof-of-Work
+## Why the "Puzzle"? – Proof-of-Work

-The *puzzle* that miners solve isn’t just for fun — it’s the heart of Bitcoin’s **Proof-of-Work** consensus system.
+The *puzzle* that miners solve isn't just for fun — it's the heart of Bitcoin's **[Proof-of-Work](/blockchain/2025/08/15/Proof-of-Work-Explained.html)** consensus system.
 It's objective is to decide which transactions are added to the blockchain — *without trusting a central authority*.

 ### Puzzle Mechanics:
 - Miners collect valid transactions from the mempool.